-The details of this procedure are technical and unimportant for our purposes, but we note two key properties of the construction.
-First, if the trivialisation of $F$ extends to a holomorphic trivialisation of $E$ then the bundle pair $(E', F')$ is trivial and $\ker \conj\pd_{(E, F)}$ is oriented directly by its identification with a fibre of $F$ by evaluation at a boundary point.
-And second, if $(E, F)$ splits as a direct sum $(E^1, F^1) \oplus (E^2, F^2)$, compatible with the trivialisation of $F$ (i.e.~so that fibrewise, over each point $z$, $F_z^1$ corresponds to the first $k$ components of $F_z \cong \R^n$ and $F_z^2$ to the last $n-k$, and we obtain canonical trivialisations of $F^1$ and $F^2$), then we can make the construction respect this splitting and check straightforwardly that the identification
+The details of this procedure are technical and unimportant for our purposes, but we note two key properties of the construction: \begen \item If the trivialisation of $F$ extends to a holomorphic trivialisation of $E$ then the bundle pair $(E', F')$ is trivial and $\ker \conj\pd_{(E, F)}$ is oriented directly by its identification with a fibre of $F$ by evaluation at a boundary point. \item If $(E, F)$ splits as a direct sum $(E^1, F^1) \oplus (E^2, F^2)$, compatible with the trivialisation of $F$ (i.e.~so that fibrewise, over each point $z$, $F_z^1$ corresponds to the first $k$ components of $F_z \cong \R^n$ and $F_z^2$ to the last $n-k$) then we can make the construction respect this splitting and observe that the identification

-is orientation-preserving.
-Recall that by Oh's splitting theorem \cite[Theorem I]{Oh}, any Riemann--Hilbert pair can be decomposed into a direct sum of rank $1$ pairs of the form $(\C, z^{\kappa_j/2}\R)$, where the $\kappa_j \in \Z$ are the partial indices of the original pair.